Flomp/vimu/content/docs/self-hosting/introduction.md

+---
+title: Self hosting - Introduction
+description: This section of the documentation will explain how you can get vimu up and running on your own system.
+Please note that this guide assumes a fair amount of technical knowledge regarding JavaScript, Python, and Docker.
+---

 # Introduction

 This section of the documentation will explain how you can get **vimu** up and running on your own system.
 Please note that this guide assumes a fair amount of technical knowledge regarding JavaScript, Python, and Docker.